In this guide

 What are the benefits of a pension?

-Once you start drawing a super pension, both the earnings on investments in your pension account and the income you receive is tax-free from age 60.
-If you are aged 55-59 the taxable portion of your pension income is taxed at your marginal rate less a 15% tax offset.
+Once you start drawing a super pension after age 60, both the earnings on investments in your pension account and the income you receive is tax free.

 The other benefit of an account-based pension is flexibility.
 You decide how the money in your account is invested and whether to withdraw income monthly, quarterly, six-monthly or annually.
 You also have the option of withdrawing some or all of your money as a lump sum or rolling it back into an accumulation account.